usail-hkust/Awesome-Urban-Foundation-Models/README.md

-author = {Zhang, Wejia and Han, Jindong and Xu, Zhao and Ni, Hang and Liu, Hao and Xiong, Hui}, title = {Urban Foundation Models: A Survey}, year = {2024}, booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (Tutorial Track Paper)}
+author = {Zhang, Wejia and Han, Jindong and Xu, Zhao and Ni, Hang and Liu, Hao and Xiong, Hui}, title = {Urban Foundation Models: A Survey}, year = {2024}, booktitle = {Proceedings of the 30th ACM SIGKDD Conference on Knowledge Discovery and Data Mining}
 }
 ```